matterholt/epicReact/reactHooks/Notes/2002-10-15-useEffect/index.md

 - what make it a custom hook is that it uses other hook inside the function.
 - The 'use' suffix allow some eslint rule to build on

+### Making Hook flexible

+Other coding that are captured during this session

+- Passing functional options, The way that was shown is deconstruct an object with defaults.
+So with as with saving data to local storage set a serialize and deserialize option.

+- Use case 1, If the state is computationally expensive to make.
+Then the there is an option to make a default value optionally a function.
+Don't want to compute it every re-render -- Not completely grasp concept.

+- Use case 2, If want to change the local storage key. we would want to track what the previous key and compare it to the the incoming key.
+Then if they don't equal each other then can be updated.
+Using useRef to keep track of the storage key. useRef will return an object that can be mutated without triggering a re-render of component.